svealinnea/Portfolio-Svea/README.md

 ### By: Svea Wade

 ## Description
 This is a portfolio showcasing what I have learned while attending Epicodus.
+Currently it has information about other projects that I have completed, things about me and some of my favorite pictures.
 It will be updated throughout my time in school.

 ## Setup
-You can view the website online here.
+You can view the website in GitHub pages online [here](https://svealinnea.github.io/Portfolio-Svea1/).
 You can also open it locally within your computer by cloning the repository [here](https://github.com/svealinnea/Portfolio-Svea1)

 ## Known Bugs